Mikumi National Park

 Guest houses in Mikumi town on the park border.
 One lodge is proposed at Mahondo and one permanent tented camp at Lumaag

-The open horizons and abundant wildlife of the Mkata Floodplain, the popular centre piece of Mikumi, draws frequent comparisons to the more famous Serengeti Plains.
+Mikumi’s open horizons and sheer diversity and abundance of wildlife, especially in its centerpiece, Mkata Floodplains often draws frequent comparisons to the more famous Serengeti Plains.

 Criss-crossed by a good circuit of game-viewing roads, the Mkata Floodplain is perhaps the most reliable place in Tanzania for sightings of the powerful eland, the world’s largest antelope.
 The equally impressive greater kudu and sable antelope haunt the miombo-covered foothills of the mountains that rise from the park’s borders.